shininglegend/hebrew-parsing-practice/README.md

 ## Data Sources

-Currently uses the MorphGNT API (`https://api.morphgnt.org/v0`) for morphological data.
-The architecture supports swapping data sources through the adapter layer in `api.ts`
+The author of this project is grateful for the Open Scriptures hebrew bible for providing the morphology data.

+### Attribution

+Original work of the Open Scriptures Hebrew Bible available at https://github.com/openscriptures/morphhb